SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-570.md

 ## About

-The Driver polls data from the device using SNMP protocol.
+The connector polls data from the device using SNMP protocol.

 ### Version Info